Introduction

 What this documentation covers

-Core Concepts explains the model: the two app split, the six layers at a glance, the governance schema, the design system pointer, the intelligence system.
+- Core Concepts — the model: two-app split, four layers at a glance, governance schema, intelligence system.

-Working with Claude Code covers the embedded terminal, the skills that ship with Denote, and how to write your own intelligence.
+- Working with Claude Code — embedded terminal, the skills, writing your own intelligence.

 Where to next

-If you are new to Denote, start with Installation, then follow the Quick Start through a ten-minute walk of the full pipeline.
+- New to Denote?
+Start with Installation, then Quick Start for a ten-minute walk through the full pipeline.

-If you want the conceptual picture first, jump to The two app model and read through Core Concepts in order.
+- Want the conceptual picture first?
+Jump to The two app model and read through Core Concepts in order.